The Alpenglow 100

 Runner drop offs will be permitted at the farm for the start of each race.
 Crew can then park at Valemount Community Hall and take the shuttle back to watch the start of the race.

-Please note that these are mountain races that go to over 2000m+ elevation (7800ft high point on 60k and 100k) and the races happen in early July.
+Please note that these are mountain races that go to over 2000m+ elevation (7800ft high point on 65k and 100k) and the races happen in early July.
 What that means locally is that it’s squarely in the transition from colder spring conditions to warmer summer conditions.
 This race will certainly see it all over the years to come.
 There will be years (though few and far between) where runners have to deal with fresh snow and nighttime lows below freezing, whereas most years we’re expecting daytime highs approaching 20+ degrees Celsius.

 Mandatory gear is to help protect runners from the high alpine overnight conditions they’ll specifically encounter on race weekend.

-If race week forecasts look challenging, additional mandatory gear will include: waterproof breathable hooded jacket / insulating layer long-sleeve shirt / long running pants or leggings or a combination of leggings and long socks which cover legs entirely (optional but recommended waterproof pants).
+Recommended additional gear: insulating layer long-sleeve shirt / long running pants or leggings or a combination of leggings and long socks which cover legs entirely, and/or waterproof pants.

 Poles